 The Resava School of Transcription

-Despot Stefan was a great patron of art and culture providing support and shelter to scholars from Serbia and exiles from surrounding countries occupied by the Ottomans.
+Despot Stefan was a great patron of art and culture.
+He was providing support and shelter to scholars from Serbia and exiles from surrounding countries occupied by the Ottomans.
 During his reign, the Resava School of Transcription was founded in Manasija.

 Its main founder was Constantine the Philosopher, a Bulgarian medieval writer, and philosopher.
 He established the famous orthographic school in order to correct errors in the literature incurred by numerous translations and incorrect transcriptions.
 Also, he was known as the writer of “The Life of Despot Stefan Lazarević”.
 It is the biography of Despot Stefan with a lot of historical data of that time.